andrastantos/brew/docs/cpu/isa_details.rst

 Lane predication operations use :ref:`standard type handling<std_type_handling>` to determine source types, but the result type is set to the logic type of what the normal output type would be.

+.. note:: Since lane-predication instructions are not part of the :ref:`floating point addition<floating_point_set>` and :ref:`integer vectors<integer_vector_set>` are mandatory if :ref:`floating point vectors<floating_point_vector_set>` are supported, there's no problem with the fact that FP64s and VFP64s logic type is VINT32.

 These rules make sure that now content of a register can be unmasked by type and/or value updates.